Restricted families of projections onto planes: The general case of nonvanishing geodesic curvature: Proof of the main theorem

 such that $\lVert f_T \rVert_2$ is constant up to a factor of 2 as $T$ varies over $\mathbb{W}$, and

 By pigeonholing again and by Hölder's inequality, there is a disjoint union $Y$ of balls $Q$ of radius $2^{-j+k/2}$, such that

 and such that each $Q \subseteq Y$ intersects a number $\# \in [M,2M)$ boxes $3T$ as $T$ varies over $\mathbb{W}$, for some dyadic number $M$.
-By rescaling and then applying the refined Strichartz inequality (Theorem~\ref{refinedstrichartz}) with $p=6$, the first term in \eqref{holder} satisfies
+By rescaling and then applying the refined Strichartz inequality (Theorem~\ref{refinedstrichartz}) with $p=6$, the first factor in \eqref{holder} satisfies